Tomash667/carpg/doc/script.md

 ### Enum EVENT
 * EVENT_ANY - used in RemoveEventHandler to remove all handlers.
+* EVENT_CLEARED - for locations, send when location is cleared from enemies.
+* EVENT_DIE - for units, send when unit dies.
+* EVENT_DESTROY - for usabled, send when destroyed.
+* EVENT_ENCOUNTER - for quest encounter, send when team start encounter on world map.
-* EVENT_ENTER - for locations, send when player enter location.
-For units send when unit changes location.
+* EVENT_ENTER - for locations and units.
+Send when player enter specified location or every time specified unit changes location.
+* EVENT_GENERATE - for locations, send on first visit, currently only works for dungeons.
 * EVENT_PICKUP - for locations, send when someone pickups ground item.
 For units send when someone pickup item from corpse.
-* EVENT_CLEARED - for locations, send when location is cleared from enemies.
-* EVENT_GENERATE - for locations, send on first visit, currently only works for dungeons.
-* EVENT_UPDATE - for units, send every frame.
-* EVENT_DIE - for units, send when unit dies.
 * EVENT_TIMEOUT - for quests, send when quest timeout expired.
 * EVENT_TIMER - for quests, send after passing x days.
-* EVENT_ENCOUNTER - for quest encounter, send when team start encounter on world map.
+* EVENT_UPDATE - for units, send every frame.
 * EVENT_USE - for item event handler, currently only works for books.

 ### Enum flags ITEM_FLAGS